alexandreCameron/boar/USAGE.md

 * `# export_line` for a line
 * `# export_start` and `# export_end` for a block.

-Other examples are presented in: [./notebook/01-test-tutorial.ipynb](https://github.com/alexandreCameron/boar/blob/master/notebook/01-io-tutorial.ipynb)
+Examples are presented at: [./notebook/01-test-tutorial.ipynb](https://github.com/alexandreCameron/boar/blob/master/notebook/01-io-tutorial.ipynb)

 ### Skip